 Multiple therapies may be employed that involve stretching muscles, joints, tendons and ligaments to ensure continued flexibility and mobility.
 In-office therapies and at-home exercises are typically prescribed.
 Manual manipulation and spinal mobilisation are hands-on techniques in which the therapist moves the affected area independent of the patient.

-Therapeutic massage is especially beneficial for relieving pain and pressure, and facilitating freer movement.
+Pregnancy massage Tokyo is especially beneficial for relieving pain and pressure, and facilitating freer movement.
 Trigger point therapy is utilized to relieve muscle knots that develop with repeated pain as the body tries to protect itself.

 Ultrasound utilizes specific sound waves to relax soft tissues and accelerate healing.
 Electro stimulation is an effective treatment that keeps nerves and soft tissues functioning correctly and works with the body’s own healing mechanisms.